dustywingsmusic/music-analysis-toolkit/dev_docs/analysis_results_panel.md

 - High contrast mode support

 This enhanced analysis results panel builds upon our existing sophisticated unified results system while providing a more polished, non-intrusive user experience that aligns with modern UI patterns and our established architecture.

+## TODOs - Analysis Results Panel Enhancements

+### Phase 5: Header Interaction and Positioning Improvements
+- **TODO**: **Analysis Results Header Interference Prevention**
+  - The results panel should hover and not interfere with the page header (with title and navigation)
+  - Ensure proper z-index layering so the panel doesn't overlap navigation elements
+  - Add top margin or positioning adjustments to account for fixed headers
+  - Test interaction with navigation tabs when panel is visible
+  - Priority: HIGH - Critical for usability and navigation accessibility

+### Phase 6: Icon Accessibility and User Experience
+- **TODO**: **Icon Hover Labels and Tooltips**
+  - The icons (float, dock, history) need hover alt labels for better accessibility
+  - Add proper `title` attributes and ARIA labels for all panel control icons
+  - Implement consistent tooltip styling across all panel controls
+  - Ensure tooltips are keyboard accessible and screen reader friendly
+  - Include descriptive text for each icon's function (e.g., "Switch to floating mode", "Dock panel", "View analysis history")
+  - Priority: MEDIUM - Important for accessibility and user guidance

+### Phase 7: Float and Dock Functionality Updates
+- **TODO**: **Enhanced Float and Dock Implementation**
+  - The float and dock functionality needs to be updated to work better with the current implementation
+  - Review and improve the floating panel positioning logic to prevent overlap with main content
+  - Enhance docking behavior to properly integrate with the current fixed positioning system
+  - Add smooth transitions between float, dock, and sidebar modes
+  - Implement proper state management for different positioning modes
+  - Test and refine positioning on different screen sizes and orientations
+  - Priority: MEDIUM - Enhances user control and panel flexibility